dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/approvers.md

-# Managing Approvers in Visma Time
+# Managing Approvers in Intega Time

-Hours in Visma Time must be approved before they are sent to Visma Løn.
+Hours in Intega Time must be approved before they are sent to Visma Løn.

 > There are four levels of approvers: First, second, third, and final approver.